Party Bass

-"Party Bass" is a song recorded by Australian DJ vocal and producer duo Bombs Away featuring The Twin.
+"Party Bass" is a song recorded by Australian DJ vocal and producer duo Bombs Away featuring The Twins.
 The song was released digitally in November 2012 and remixes followed.
 The song peaked at number 25 on the Australian ARIA Charts and was certified platinum in 2013.

 At the ARIA Music Awards of 2013, the song was nominated for Song of the Year.